On the Singular Scheme of Split Foliations: Abstract

 \section{Abstract}

 We prove that the tangent sheaf of a codimension one locally free distribution splits as a sum of line bundles if and only if its singular scheme is arithmetically Cohen-Macaulay.
-We also study foliations by curves, showing that a foliation by curves is given by an intersection of generically transversal holomorphic distributions of codimension one if and only if its singular scheme is arithmetically Buchsbaum.
-We also prove that foliations by curves are determined by their singular schemes, and then use of the above correspondence to classify complete intersection foliations by curves whose singular locus is non-smooth and non-general type.
+In addition, we show that a foliation by curves is given by an intersection of generically transversal holomorphic distributions of codimension one if and only if its singular scheme is arithmetically Buchsbaum.
+Finally, we establish that these foliations are determined by their singular schemes, and deduce that the Hilbert scheme of certain arithmetically Buchsbaum schemes of codimension $2$ is birational to a Grassmannian.

 \subjclass{Primary 32S65, 37F75; secondary 14F05}

 \keywords{Holomorphic foliations, reflexive sheaves, split vector bundles}